9 Things to do in Arusha

 Our First Stop was the cultural Heritage Centre.
 This is the Home of Arts and carvings.
 It is drum-shaped with spears.

-Inside this Dome, you will witness all kinds of rich carvings, Tanzania heritage and the Makonde`s (Makonde people are an ethnic group south-east of Tanzania, Northern of Mozambique and few presence in Kenya, they rarely interact with other people but them) ways of life.
+Inside this Dome, you will witness all kinds of rich carvings, Tanzania heritage, and the Makonde`s (Makonde people are an ethnic group south-east of Tanzania, Northern of Mozambique and few presences in Kenya, they rarely interact with other people but them) ways of life.
 You will spot the Makonde people with their facial Tattoos and body modifications.

 It was founded in 1994 and the Entrance is Free.